 We fully support Kirstenhof Crime Watch and applaud the efforts of all the dedicated patrollers.
 To find out more go to www.kirstenhof.org.za.
 Contact: 0860 002 669.

-20/11/2017: WATER RESTRICTIONS: Please use water sparingly - we are still in a crisis situation with Critical Water Shortages Disaster Plan! - Phase 1 activated.
+1/2/2018: THINK WATER: Please use water sparingly - we are still in a crisis situation with Critical Water Shortages Disaster Plan! - Level 6B water restrictions.
 For more visit - THIS LINK